aGoncharuks/ag-swipe/projects/ng-swipe/README.md

 ```

 ## Swipe direction
-All four swipe directions(right, left, up, down) can be easily detected by filtering events by events ``direction`` and
+All four swipe directions(right, left, up, down) can be easily detected by filtering events by ``direction`` and
 ``distance``
 fields in
 consumer component e.g. right swipe will have ``direction === 'x'`` and ``distance > 0``.